Medicare is a vital healthcare program, but there’s often confusion about what it covers, including annual physicals.

 Does Medicare Cover Annual Physicals?

 Many people wonder whether Medicare covers annual physicals.
-In this article, we’ll clarify the difference between an Medicare's annual wellness visit is a preventative care service provided to its beneficiaries at no cost.
-The annual wellness visit is available every twelve months after the beneficiary's initial "Welcome to Medicare" preventative visit. and a full physical exam, and we’ll also explain how Medicare and Medicare Supplements are additional insurance policies that Medicare beneficiaries can purchase to cover the gaps in their Original Medicare (Medicare Part A and Medicare Part B) health insurance coverage. can help with the costs.
+In this article, we’ll clarify the difference between an annual wellness visit and a full physical exam, and we’ll also explain how Medicare and Medicare Supplement Plans can help with the costs.

 - Medicare’s annual wellness visits are done to provide your doctor with a general understanding of your current health.